-You're probably familiar with the Shiitake mushroom.
-This fungus is edible, tasty, and used in many dishes, as well as easy to find in your local grocery store.
-What you might not be as familiar with are the ways that the Shiitake mushroom benefits your health.*
+You're probably familiar with the shiitake mushroom.
+This fungus is edible, tasty, used in many dishes, and easy to find in your local grocery store.
+However, you might not be as familiar with how shiitake mushrooms benefit your health.*

-In this article, we'll explore four health benefits of Shiitake mushrooms and discuss how you can work this fungus into your wellness regimen, either by cooking with it, taking a capsule, or using a mushroom powder.
+In this article, we'll explore the main health benefits of shiitake mushrooms and discuss how you can work this fungus into your wellness regimen, either by cooking with it, taking a capsule, or using a mushroom powder.

 What Are Shiitake Mushrooms?

-Shiitake spores thrive when they land on dead or fallen trees or limbs.
-They build a hidden mycelial network that produces fruiting bodies, which is the above-ground part of the mushroom that we forage and eat.
+Grown on hardwoods in East Asia, with over 83 percent produced in Japan, shiitake spores thrive when they land on dead or fallen trees or limbs.
+Found wild or farmed, they build a hidden mycelial network that creates fruiting bodies, the above-ground part of the mushroom that we forage and eat.

 Shiitake Mushroom Benefits